 TU Graz/ Studying and Teaching/ Teaching at TU Graz/

-Services for Teaching Staff
+Services and Advancements for Teaching Staff

 TU Graz provides support for its teachers in many ways – allowing them to maintain the high-quality of instruction offered and develop it even further – including innovative learning technologies, training and continuing education offers, and support and mentoring programmes.